raspberrypilearning/hardware-guide/audio.md

 ## Bluetooth Speakers

 With either the Raspberry Pi 3, or a Bluetooth dongle, you can connect to Bluetooth speakers or headphones.
-Your success rates may vary depending on the dongle/speakers you are using, so ensure you read the manufacturer's documentation.
+Your success rates may vary depending on the dongle and/or speakers you are using, so ensure that you read the manufacturer's documentation.